About this Product

 - Regularly check the stirrups for metal parts and remove them if needed.

-NOTICE - Risk of Injuries from metallic particles
+NOTICE - Risk of Damage from Strong Magnetic Field

 - Keep our magnetic safety stirrups at least 20 cm / 8 in away from devices and objects that could be damaged by strong magnetic fields.